olafgleba/paul/README.md

 ## Documentation

-Actually there is no regular documentation, but all files contains **extensive annotations** and there is a README file within folder where appropriate.
+Actually there is no regular documentation, but all files contains **extensive annotations**.
 Hint: Dig into the `Gruntfile.js`.
 The comments in this file will probably gives you a rather comprehensive overview how it all works.

-I also will add a `workflows.md` with some *real life* examples soon.
+I also will add a `workflows.md` with some *real life* examples soon and probably some wiki pages.

 ## Prepared components/modules